zarinanorton/Workshop4and5/README.md

-# Team Project: Client Side
+# Workshop 4

-This repository will hold the *client side* of your team project.
-The client side of your project runs in the browser.
+This repository will hold your Workshop 4 submission.